zitadel/terraform-provider-zitadel/docs/index.md

 Through this provider it is possible to interact with the [ZITADEL API](https://docs.zitadel.com/docs/apis/introduction) to configure different aspects of the instance.

+Currently does not contain, but could be included in the future if demand exists:

+- instance as resource
+- policies and settings on instance level as resource
+- custom text resources

+Not planned to include as resources, as more administration task as a resource:

+- Import and export of organizations
+- (re-)setting of password for human user
+- initializing of OTP setup for human user
+- initializing of passwordless setup for human user

 ## Configuring the provider

 ```terraform